jesscleish/Group68_ItemSwap/Design/README.md

 - [Create a listing](linkhere)
 - [View a listing and make an offer](linkhere)

 The [Prototypes folder](linkhere) contains a working model of the login/signup page used for the website, as well as two User Interface wireframe designs that were created to convey the possible appearance of the website.
-These materials were assessed by all stakeholders to ensure they met their needs and requirements as outlined in the [Requirements folder](linkhere).
+These materials were assessed by all stakeholders to ensure they met their needs and requirements as outlined in the [Requirements folder].(linkhere).

 [Prototypes](linkhere)
 - [UI Wireframe Designs](linkere)